cheetahteam355/offline-protocol-premium/README.md

 * Run `cd ios && pod install && cd ..`,

-* Edit your project's Info.plist file and add a entry for `NSBluetoothAlwaysUsageDescription`
+* Edit your project's Info.plist file and add a entry for `NSBluetoothAlwaysUsageDescription` (describe there why your app needs usage of Bluetooth)

 * In case you need to use Bridgefy in background mode, add both "BLE peripheral" and "BLE accessory" capabilities in XCode.